westonstearns/courses-stattleship-r-intro/chapter1.md

 test_object("game_logs_combined", incorrect_msg = "The `game_logs_combined` data set is not correct.
 To run the the                       `do.call` fuction, simply add the data set in for the first blank and then the list name after the `$`.")

 test_function("names", args_not_specified_msg = 'To print the names of the new data set, make sure you fill in the blanks                 according to the instructions.',
-              incorrect_msg = 'The `names` function is not working properly, take a look at the instructions again and make sure the arguements exactly match what you see in the instructions.')
+              incorrect_msg = 'The `names` function is not working properly, take a look at the instructions again and make sure the arguments exactly match what you see in the instructions.')

 test_error()
 success_msg("Good work!")